richardgourley/pandas-one-pagers/README.md

 Group By - counting by percentage

-  - Aggregate another column (such as MEAN) after Grouping a Column
+Aggregate another column (such as SUM or MEAN) after Grouping a Column

 Joins - Inner Join dataframes

 Joins - Left Join dataframes

 ======= 6.
 PIVOT TABLES, OPENPYXL =============================================================